ruc-practical-ai/data-loaders/README.md

 Open the command pallette with `Ctrl` + `Shift` + `P` and type `Python: Select Interpreter`.

 Now specify that VSCode should use the that interpreter (the one in `./.venv/Scripts/python.exe`).
 Once you specify this, Jupyter notebooks should show the project's interpreter as an option when you click the `kernel` icon or the small icon showing the current version of python (e.g., `Python 3.12.1`) and then click `Select Another Kernel`, and finally click `Python Environments...`.

+### Using the Python Data Generators from a Local Installation

+@TODO(Mauro Sanchirico): Populate

+### Using the NBIA Data Loaders from a Local Installation

+@TODO(Mauro Sanchirico): Populate

+### Display of Presentations from a Local Installation

+This repository contains some documentation in the form of reveal.js presentations, hosted as HTML pages.
+To view HTML pages directly in a browser, simply navigate to the pages of interest and open them with a preferred web browser.

+#### Using the Python Data

 ## License